snoyberg/yesoddocs/book/basics.markdown

+__Question for my dear readers: is this first section too advanced for the beginning of the book?__

 Yesod comes with a scaffolding tool that creates a basic site template for you.
 This takes care of a lot of the tedious, boilerplate code which you need to get started: writing a cabal file, creating default layout templates, a directory structure, et cetera.
 It's the best way to get started on a site.
 However, for learning Yesod, we'll start off without it.
 This will give you a much better feel for *how* Yesod works.

 So in proper tradition, we'll start with Hello World.